 Some airlines require proof of the consent of the other parent for the departure of a minor with only one parent.

-Children with a Mexican parent have Mexican citizenship, even if they were not born in Mexico.
-Even if they entered Mexico with a passport of another nationality, they do not actually have tourist status in Mexico, which can lead to problems when leaving without a Mexican passport.
-Parents travelling with Mexican minors are also required to carry an original birth certificate.
+Children with a Mexican parents have Mexican citizenship, even if they were not born in Mexico.
+Even if they entered Mexico with a passport of another nationality, they do not have tourist status in Mexico, which can lead to problems when leaving without a Mexican passport.
+Parents traveling with Mexican minors are also required to carry an original birth certificate.

 Amounts over 10,000 US dollars carried on entry must be declared.
 The export of the local currency is permitted up to a value of 10,000 US dollars, which is from foreign currency to the amount declared on entry.

-The export of gold (except gold jewellery), antiques, archaeological finds, cacti, corals and other protected animals is prohibited.
+The export of gold (except gold jewelry), antiques, archaeological finds, cacti, corals, and other protected animals is prohibited.

 Further information can be found on the Mexican Customs website.

 SENASICA is the Mexican authority responsible for issuing entry and exit permits for pets.
 The Servicio Nacional de Sanidad, Inocuidad y Calidad Agroalimentaria offers the current requirements and costs for the import and export of pets.

 You can also find additional information at the Mexican customs office or the Mexican representative in your home country.